openmpp/docker/ompp-build-linux/README.make-model.linux.txt

   -e MODEL_GIT_TAG=v1.2.3
   ./make-model

-Linux examples, no Docker, you should have c++ installed to run it:
+Debian Linux examples, no Docker, you should have c++ installed to run it:

 export OM_ROOT=~/openmpp_debian_20250601
 export MODEL_DIR=my/RiskPaths